Cephra/blog/content/posts/hello-ai-world.md

 #### Side note

-The source of the script I use to generate content looks as follows:
+The source of the script I use to generate content such as this looks as follows:

 {{< codeinclude "bash" "bin/generate-post.sh" >}}